-Please click the highlighted link below to download or print the .pdf flyer for this event.
-Please feel free to print and share it with others.
+Please click the highlighted link below to download and/or print the .pdf flyer for this event.
+Please feel free to print and share with others.

 History of Celebrate Recovery

-Also, Celebrate Recovery is not just growing in churches, but in recovery houses, rescue missions, universities, and prisons around the world.
+In addition, Celebrate Recovery is not just growing in churches, but in recovery houses, rescue missions, universities, and prisons around the world.
 New Mexico was the first state to adopt Celebrate Recovery into its state prison system and now has Celebrate Recovery pods in all its state prisons.
-In August 2004, Celebrate Recovery announced as California’s state-approved substance abuse program for prisons.
-CR This is an exciting and growing outreach opportunity for every Celebrate Recovery.
+In August 2004, Celebrate Recovery was announced as California’s state-approved substance abuse program for prisons.
+This is an exciting and growing outreach opportunity for every Celebrate Recovery.

 Small Group Guidelines